MicaelJarniac/SCS-Telemetry-SDK/scs_sdk/README.md

 Does de-initialize/initialize cycle for all APIs on all plugins.
 Useful if the plugin is loading some configuration from file during initialization.

 - `sdk unload`
 De-initializes all APIs and unloads all plugins.
 Useful if you want to build a new version of the plugin.
-Use "sdk reload" to load the new plugin.
+Use `sdk reload` to load the new plugin.

 - `sdk reload`
 De-initializes all APIs, unloads all plugins, reloads all plugins and initializes the APIs.

 ## Calling conventions and threading